ognjenjevremovic/pretty-easy-dates/README.md

 # **pretty-easy**

 ### **pretty-easy** is a pack (bundle) of NodeJS modules for common tasks, such as:
-  - displaying **dates**
+  - displaying **dates**,
   - **logs** and outputs to the console,
   - setting and reading **environment variables**,
   - **CRUD operations** using MongoDB database collections.

+&nbsp;

 ### *What is pretty-easy-dates?*
-***pretty-easy-dates** is a simple NodeJS module for getting the desired date(s) and (current) time/timestamp, in a string, number or JavaScript Date object notation like format*.
+***pretty-easy-dates*** *is a simple NodeJS module for getting the desired date(s) and (current) time/timestamp in a string, number or JavaScript Date object format*.

 ### *Why use this module?*
 I've created this module, mostly for myself to use, as I often find myself working with timestamps and human readable date formats when creating dymanic content or generating the token for the client side authentication and authorazation purposes.
-Applying the **DRY** *(don't repeat yourself!)* principle, I've decided to take my often repeated tasks and outline them in a simple module and make them available for everyone, that finds themselves in the same situation as I often do, to use.
+Applying the **DRY** *(don't repeat yourself!)* principle, I've decided to take my often repeated tasks and outline them in a simple module and make them available for everyone that finds themselves in the same situation as I often do, to use.

-It's a minimalistic module that is able to serve dates in a string, number or JavaScript Date object notation format for you to use and store in your database alongside your blogposts, comments, tokens, users - you name it!
+It's a minimalistic module that is able to serve dates in a string, number or JavaScript Date object format for you to use and store in your database alongside your blogposts, comments, tokens, users - you name it!

 ### *How to use this module?*
 In it's simple use it just returns a JavaScript object notation with following parameters: